Grace Halden

 Biography

-I am a cultural historian with a broad focus on technology and posthumanism.
+My background is in technology and posthumanism within literature and culture.
 I specialise in reproductive health, reproductive technologies, assisted reproduction (IUI and IVF), donor conception, and bioethics.
 I mainly work on 20th and 21st century literature and culture.
-My work is interdisciplinary and sits in the juncture between literary studies and medical humanities.
+My work is interdisciplinary and sits in the juncture between literary studies, creative writing, and medical humanities.

-My current research project is called Cyborg Conception (for which I hold 3 separate grants and a book contract).
+My current research project is called Cyborg Conception (for which I have held 3 separate grants).
 Cyborg Conception focuses on cultural responses to donor conception, solo motherhood by choice, and assisted reproduction.
+I have published creative writing and critical pieces on this topic.

 Highlights

-• Forthcoming: Cyborg Conception: Cultural and Critical Responses to Solo Motherhood by Choice (under contract with Palgrave Macmillan (due late 2023)
+Cyborg Conception: Cultural and Critical Responses to Solo Motherhood by Choice (Palgrave Macmillan 2024)

 Office hours